 The Compensation Committee (the “Committee”) is a standing committee of the Board of Directors of lululemon athletica inc. (the “Company”).
 The purpose of the Committee is to discharge the responsibilities of the Board of Directors, relating to compensation of members of the Board of Directors and the executive officers of the Company.

-The Committee shall be comprised of at least three members, each of whom shall meet the independence requirements of applicable law and the listing standards of The Nasdaq Stock Market LLC.
-Unless otherwise determined by the Board of Directors, each member of the Committee shall also meet the requirements of an "outside director" for purposes of Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code"), and the requirements of a "non-employee director" for purposes of Section 16 of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-The Board of Directors, with the assistance of the Nominating Committee, shall make a determination on the independence of each member and may also designate a chairperson for the Committee.
+The Committee shall be comprised of at least three members, each of whom shall meet the independence requirements of applicable law and the listing standards of The Nasdaq Stock Market.
+Unless otherwise determined by the Board of Directors, each member of the Committee shallmust also meet the requirements of a “non-employee director” for purposes of Rule 16b-3 under the Securities Exchange Act of 1934, as amended (the “Exchange Act”).
+The Board of Directors, with the assistance of the Nominating and Governance Committee, shall make a determination on the independence of each member and may also designate a chairperson for the Committee.
 If a chairperson of the Committee is not designated by the Board of Directors, the members of the Committee may designate a chairperson of the Committee by majority vote of the full Committee membership.

 The Company’s compensation policies with respect to the executive officers of the Company are based on the principles that compensation should, to a significant extent, be reflective of the financial performance of the Company, and that a significant portion of executive officers’ compensation should be provided through long-term incentives.
 The Committee seeks to have compensation of the Company’s directors and executive officers set at levels that are sufficiently competitive so that the Company may attract, retain and motivate highly qualified directors and executive officers to contribute to the Company’s success.
 In assessing the overall compensation for executive officers, the Committee will consider the Company’s performance, relative stockholder return and industry position, market compensation data, awards given to the Company’s executive officers in past years, and the recommendations of third-party consultants.